 Donations & Gifts

 If you would like to make a donation to the libraries’ collections, please read our gift materials policy.
-We are happy to evaluate gift materials but cannot guarantee that all gifted items will be added to the collection or will remain available.
-If you would like donated items that are not added to the collection returned to you, please specify, otherwise items may be distributed or donated to a non-profit for resale or recycling.
+Gift materials are evaluated for currency, relevancy and with a mind to the balance of our collections.
+We cannot guarantee that all gifted items will be added to the collection or will remain available.
+If you would like donated items we do not add returned to you, please let us know; otherwise items may be distributed or donated to a non-profit for resale or recycling.